-FTIR analysis, or Fourier transform infrared spectroscopy, is a useful, accurate and fast materials analysis technique with wide ranging applications—and it’s especially useful for quality control in manufacturing.
+FTIR testing, or Fourier transform infrared spectroscopy, is a useful, accurate, and fast materials analysis technique with wide-ranging applications—and it’s especially useful for quality control in manufacturing.

-If you’re unfamiliar, FTIR is used to identify organic and some inorganic materials through the application of infrared radiation (IR).
+If you’re unfamiliar with how FTIR analysis works, it is used to identify organic and some inorganic materials through the application of infrared radiation (IR).
 For manufacturers, this technique can be used to identify unknown materials or contaminants that can or have affected product quality, function or safety.
 It’s also a technique that’s often used by researchers and scientists in the development of new products.

 Below we give you a peek at this versatile analytical testing technique in action.